Popular this year: Toys that soothe, comfort and pop

 It first caught on with special needs educators, who found that it helped calm students with ADHD or on the autism spectrum.
 Target began selling the toy as Pop It! in 2019, but Capon said it wasn’t until February 2020, just as the pandemic was taking hold, that demand took off.

-“It’s was like a nuclear explosion: Sales went completely berserk,” Capon said, adding that FoxMind is on track to sell 20 million Pop It! toys this year, though overall popper sales are likely many multiples of that.
+“It’s was like a nuclear explosion: Sales went completely berserk,” Capon said, adding that FoxMind is on track to sell 20 million Pop It! toys this year, though overall popper sales are probably many multiples of that.
 “When is the last time a toy sold more than 1 billion units in one year?
 It’s exceeded every expectation.”

 Now poppers are showing up on earrings, purses, phone covers, even acrylic nails.
-Its appeal, he says, is its simplicity: “It doesn’t take up space, it doesn’t take batteries and it requires zero set up.”
+Its appeal, he says, is its simplicity: “It doesn’t take up space, it doesn’t take batteries and it requires zero setup.”

 Anna Maria Caruso hadn’t given much thought to poppers until this fall, when her third-grade students began bringing them to her classroom in Brooklyn.
 She worried they might pose a distraction, but says the opposite happened: The act of popping bubbles helps many of her students stay focused during lessons.
 She recently added popper toys to her class prize basket, alongside Rubik’s Cubes, Slinkys and wooden blocks.